ADK 46: The Santanoni Range

 Panther Peak (last hoorah)

 The heat continued to try to break us – but we were staying hydrated and fed, doing our best to stay on top of it.
 We were so used to the mud now, we were sailing in autopilot.
 One peak left and then it would be time to go home.
 We made it back to Times Square (I’ve never been happier) and now turned left to our next stop, Herald Square, where we would take the short (0.2 miles or so) trail to Panther.
 I honestly thought this part, navigation wise, was a bit tricky – there are a few different herd paths and we were debating which one it was.
 Finally, we did see the P carved on a tree, and found the correct path to the summit.
-More bogs, more mud, more fun… we saw a few more hikers who we’ve been seeing all day, when all of a sudden, Ely realized her phone (new one, too) was gone.
+More bogs, more mud, more fun… we saw a few more hikers who we’ve been seeing all day, when all of a sudden, my buddy realized her phone (new one, too) was gone.
 We decided it was best for me to keep going to the summit a short distance away, while she retraced her steps on the trail to Panther, since we knew she had it in her possession not too long ago.
 Since we were near the summit, cell service was strong, so I called her, hoping this might help in the search.
 I was soon above tree line, appreciating the first expansive view from a summit all day.
-I snapped a selfie with the Panther Peak sign and then saw Ely running towards me – the phone was retrieved!
+I snapped a selfie with the Panther Peak sign and then saw her running towards me – the phone was retrieved!
 An angel hiker left it on a rock when they found it.
 It was all good.
 Without much further hesitation at the summit, we began our descent back to Herald Square, where we would now start the tedious descent back to the Bradley Pond Trail out.

 By this point, we were undoubtedly fatigued and beat from a substantial mix of mud and sun.
 But we kept as steady pace as possible down the Panther Brook herd path, knowing dinner was in our near future.
 In the back of my head, I reminded myself that all peaks were successfully summitted.
 I was thrilled, but also beyond exhausted.
 I knew how much work we still had to do to get to the car…